omec-project/upf/docs/dpdk-configuration.md

 # DPDK Configuration

-If you are planning to use the UPF with DPDK, the following steps are required to properly configure the devices:

-- Let's assume that interfaces `ens801f0` and `ens801f1` are the ones to be used for DPDK
+The following steps are required to properly configure the devices to deploy the UPF in DPDK mode.
+Let's assume that interfaces `ens801f0` and `ens801f1` are the ones to be used for this purpose.

 - Get their MAC addresses
 ```bash
 $ ip a
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000